U.G.L.Y.

 "U.G.L.Y." is a song by American recording duo Daphne & Celeste.
 It was released on June 5, 2000, as the second single from their studio album, We Didn't Say That!.
 The song was written and composed by Michele Chiavarini, Tracy Kilrow, Michael Marz and S. Burkes, while its producer was Chiavarini.
 "U.G.L.Y." is a pop song with a cheerleading style, making it similar in this respect to Toni Basil's song "Mickey".
 Lyrically, the song consists of insults towards people Daphne & Celeste think are ugly.

-Commercially, the song performed well in New Zealand, where it peaked at number seven (its highest position on a chart anywhere in the world).
+Commercially, the song entered the top 10 in New Zealand, where it peaked at number seven.
 It also reached the top 20 in the UK and the top 40 in Australia and Ireland.
 The song would later be used in the American box office hit film Bring It On (released August 2000) and its accompanying soundtrack.

 Background

 After the release of their first single, "Ooh Stick You", the duo decided to release "U.G.L.Y." as the second single from their debut album, We Didn't Say That!
 (2000).
 The song was written and composed by Michele Chiavarini, Tracy Kilrow, Michael Marz and S. Burkes, and was produced by Chiavarini.
 The chorus is taken from the 1985 Fishbone song "Ugly".